Philipp Lahm: Bayern Munich

-Lahm had his most prolific goalscoring season in 2008–09, scoring three times in the Bundesliga and once in the DFB-Pokal.
+Lahm had his most prolific goalscoring season in the 2008–09 season, scoring three times in the Bundesliga and once in the DFB-Pokal.
 However, the season was a poor one for Bayern, leading to the sacking of head coach Jürgen Klinsmann after less than a year in charge.

 On 8 November 2009, Lahm was given the highest fine in the history of Bayern Munich to date (estimated to be over €25,000) after giving an unauthorised interview in the Süddeutsche Zeitung.
 He criticised the transfer policy of the club and the lack of game philosophy and strategic planning.
-Back in May 2008 Lahm had turned down lucrative offers from Manchester United and F.C.
-Barcelona to stay with Bayern as club president Uli Hoeneß promised to build a team that could challenge in Europe.
+Back in May 2008 Lahm had turned down lucrative offers from Manchester United and Barcelona to stay with Bayern as club president Uli Hoeneß promised to build a team that could challenge in Europe.
 This incident drew mixed reactions from fans and the media, both local and foreign, with some saying that Lahm should have kept his opinions to himself and others praising him for his honesty.
 Although he was fined and heavily criticised by the club, he kept his place in the Bayern starting lineup and went on to have a good season.

-During the 2009–10 season under the new coach Louis van Gaal, Lahm was able to play in his preferred position as a right back.
-After some difficulties in early games he played one of his best seasons ever, forming an excellent partnership on the right wing with Arjen Robben, scoring one goal and giving 12 assists in all of his games.
+During the 2009–10 season under new manager Louis van Gaal, Lahm was able to play in his preferred position as a right-back.
+After some difficulties in early games he played one of his best seasons ever, forming an excellent partnership on the right-wing with Arjen Robben, scoring one goal and giving 12 assists in all of his games.
 Lahm was also chosen as vice-captain by Van Gaal, and played full-time in all of Bayern's competitive matches apart from the first-round game in the DFB-Pokal.
-Bayern went on to win the league and cup double and reached the 2010 UEFA Champions League Final, where Lahm played 90 minutes as right-back as they lost to Inter Milan 2–0.
+Bayern went on to win the league and cup double and reached the Champions League final, where Lahm played 90 minutes as right-back as they lost 2–0 to Inter Milan.